xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Physics/Bullet motion.md

 The rate of change of vertical position is not constant because the gravitational pull gets bigger over time:
 $$\large\frac{dy}{dt} = v_{y0} - g t$$

-The rate of change of vertical position also changes because of acceleartion, it changes $-g$ every $t$:
+The rate of change of vertical position also changes because of acceleration, it changes $-g$ every $t$:
 $$\large\frac{dv_y}{dt} = -g$$

 The actual formula for $y$ axis: